xyleth/aitm-public/content/6-Items/A Study of the Werewolf's Curse.md

 tags:
 publish: true
 ---
-This is a manuscript the party won in the Game of Stories at Tser Pool.
+This is a manuscript the party won in the Game of Stories at [[Tser Pool]].
 It reads as follows:

 > Werewolves are among the most fearsome lycanthropes, bearing a curse as ancient as it is terrifying.
 For them, the affliction of lycanthropy transforms even the most civilized individual into a monstrous beast, warping the lines betwixt man and nature.
 >